runrig-coop/hedgerows/index.md

 It was during the Justice for Nature session that Samuel Oslund, an independent researcher then at the CAPÉ[^CAPE] farming cooperative in Île de Montréal, directed the conversation towards the Amish _Ordnung_.
-In essence, _Ordnung_ is a code ofconduct or rules each community formulates for itself.
+In essence, _Ordnung_ is a code of conduct or rules each community formulates for itself.
 It does not ban technology outright, but prescribes a selection process that may include evaluation by community elders, probationary trial periods, and group consensus.
 From our superficial understanding, we saw it as a means of socializing